-Name: (Given Name/ Family Name)\\\\\

-Date of Birth: (month/day/year) : \\/\\/

-Sex: (a) Male (b) Female

-PMP students have the opportunity to live on campus, on a first come, first serve basis.

-If the apartments are full by your confirmation date, would you prefer to...

-- (a) Be on the housing wait list

-- (b) Find my own off-campus housing (Please complete the lower half of this form)

-- (c) Other \\\\\

-Please circle one:

-I am a: (a) Smoker (b) Occasional Smoker (c) Non-Smoker

-I prefer my living space to be:

-(a) Clean (b) Slightly Messy (c) Messy

-☐ I have already found off-campus housing.
+Name: (Given Name/ Family Name) Date of Birth: (month/day/year) :/ Sex: (a) Male (b) Female PMP students have the opportunity to live on campus, on a first come, first serve basis.
+If the apartments are full by your confirmation date, would you prefer to (a) Be on the housing wait list (Please complete the Exhibit A - Occupancy Application on the following page) (b) Find my own off-campus housing (Please complete the lower half of this form) (c) Other Please circle one: I am a: (a) Smoker (b) Occasional Smoker (c) Non-Smoker I prefer my living space to be: (a) Clean (b) Slightly Messy (c) Messy I have already found off-campus housing.
 Please provide the address where you will be staying:

-I will find off-campus housing when I arrive.
+☐ I will find off-campus housing when I arrive.